ciardorje/Multi-Season_Spatial_MSOM/README.md

 ### **Priors** ###

-#Bayesian models generate parameter estimates based on two things:
+Bayesian models generate parameter estimates based on two things:
 * Observed data (in our case the arrays ```Z``` and ```Y```)
 * Prior knowledge we have about what values the parameters of interest could take

 We provide this prior knowledge in the form of probability distributions, from which the model draws possible parameter values.
-For example, if we had a variable we think could have a negative or a positive effect on a species' occurence, we would use a Normally distributed prior, as this can yield negative or positive values.
+For example, if we had a variable we think could have a negative or a positive effect on a species' occurence, we would use a Normally distributed prior, as this can yield negative or positive values:

 <br/>
 <p align="center">